FelixRiddle/good-roots-assets/README.md

-# good-roots-assets
+# Good roots assets

-Good roots assets
+Good roots assets and testing assets.

+It's separated to not clutter the main app, and also because images and videos are heavy.